 The [Number of Noise Frequencies] keyword, in brackets as shown, shall be followed by an integer greater than 0.

-The [Number of Noise Frequencies] is required in Version 2.0 files only if noise parameter data is provided.
+The [Number of Noise Frequencies] keyword is required in Version 2.0 and Version 2.1 files only if noise parameter data is provided.

 [Number of Noise Frequencies] shall appear after the [Number of Ports] keyword and before any network data.

-Example 3 (Version 2.0):
+Example 3:

 !
 2-port network, S-parameter and noise data